A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

 - Add a handful of chopped walnuts to the crumble topping for added crunch and texture.

 - Add a handful of dried cranberries or raisins to the apple filling for an extra fruity hit.
+You could also add a tablespoon of mincemeat for an extra fruity flavour.

 - Add half a teaspoon of ground ginger to the apple filling for warmth and spice.